sftpgo/docs/docs/tutorials/lets-encrypt-certificate.md

 Make sure that the `sftpgo` user can write to the `/var/www/sftpgo.com` directory or pre-create the `/var/www/sftpgo.com/.well-known/acme-challenge` directory with the appropriate permissions.
 This directory must be publicly served by your web server.

 :warning: in this example we assume you have an existing HTTP server.
 If not, you can leave the web root blank and SFTPGo will resolve the HTTP01 challenge by itself.
+The built-in challenge server listens on port 80, a privilege the `sftpgo` user lacks when the command below is run by hand: with a blank web root obtain the first certificate from the WebAdmin instead, since the service runs with the capability to bind port 80.

 Register your account and obtain certificates by running the following command.